 The value and asking price of a business consultant may also vary based on the consultant’s domain expertise, experience and professional certifications.

-If a consultant has vast experience, a proven track record and up-to-date professional certification, the asking fee may reflect this.
+If a consultant has vast experience, a proven track record and up-to-date professional certification for niche expertise, the asking fee may reflect this.

-At Evolve & Adapt, our domain expertise is in hybrid marketing, covering traditional marketing and digital marketing.
-Our business consultant Singapore team members have relevant experience and internationally-recognized certifications to ensure we can serve clients at the highest professional levels.
+At Evolve & Adapt, our domain expertise strategy and digital implementation.
+We are hybrid marketers, covering traditional marketing and digital marketing.
+Our business consultant Singapore and Malaysia team members have relevant experience and internationally-recognized certifications to ensure we can serve clients at the highest professional levels.

 GRANTS AND FUNDING